axe-me/vite-plugin-node/README.md

 ## To-Do
 As this plugin just fresh developed, there are still lots ideas need to be implemented, including:
   - [ ] Read swc config file
   - [ ] Support static files serving
   - [ ] Figure out how to do things like run typeorm migrations
+  - [ ] Test with large node project
   - [ ] Unit tests

 ## Bugs
 Create an issue if you found any bugs to helpe me to improve this project